FIVE MOST SURPRISING FINDS

 The Trap of Both Sides

-The respectability politics position — the position of the older generation, of the church mother, of the uncle who made it out and believes his suit was the reason — contains a truth and a distortion.
+The respectability politics position holds both truth and distortion — the stance common among the older generation, including the church mother and that uncle who made it out while crediting his suit.

 The truth is straightforward.

-But here is the harder truth that neither side wants to hold.
-The existence of name-based discrimination does not cancel out the existence of appearance-based advantage.
-Both operate at the same time on the same person.
-Navigating one does not excuse ignoring the other.
+The harder truth—one neither side wants to hold—is that name-based discrimination does not cancel out appearance-based advantage.
+Both operate at the same time on the same person, so navigating one does not excuse ignoring the other.

-The anti-respectability position — the position of the younger generation, of the cultural critic, of the academic who has correctly identified respectability politics as a tool of victim-blaming — also contains a truth and a distortion.
+The anti-respectability position — held by the younger generation along with cultural critics and by academics who have correctly identified respectability politics as victim-blaming — carries both a truth and a distortion.

-The truth is that policing Black appearance is dehumanizing.
-It places the burden of racism on the people who experience it rather than the people who practice it.
-No amount of wardrobe adjustment will eliminate discrimination.
-History confirms this.
+Dehumanizing in nature, policing Black appearance places the burden of racism on those who experience it rather than those who practice it.
+No amount of wardrobe adjustment eliminates discrimination, as history confirms.
 Black men in suits were lynched (Equal Justice Initiative, Lynching in America, 2017).
 Black women in their Sunday best were hosed in Birmingham.
 Philando Castile was dressed for his job when he was killed during a traffic stop (Minnesota court records, 2016).
 Respectability has never been armor against racism.

-The distortion is the implication that because appearance should not matter, it does not matter — and that any acknowledgment of the strategic function of presentation is a surrender to white supremacy.
-This position has the moral clarity of a principle and the practical utility of a wish.
+The distortion lies in implying that because appearance should not matter it does not matter — and that any acknowledgment of presentation’s strategic function counts as surrender to white supremacy.
+This stance carries the moral clarity of principle yet offers the practical utility of a wish.

 The Strongest Counterargument — and Why the Data Defeats It